roboflow/inference/docs/inference_helpers/inference_cli.md

 inference server start --port 9001 [-e {optional_path_to_file_with_env_variables}]
 ```

-Parameter `--env-file` (or `-e`) is the optional path for .env file that will be loaded into inference server
+Parameter `--env-file` (or `-e`) is the optional path for .env file that will be loaded into your Inference server
 in case that values of internal parameters needs to be adjusted.
 Any value passed explicitly as command parameter
 is considered as more important and will shadow the value defined in `.env` file under the same target variable name.